TomTheLion/Kerbal-Guidance-System/README.md

 # Kerbal-Guidance-System

+The primary goal of this project was to develop an understanding of spacecraft guidance algorithms and the math behind them.

 Kerbal Guidance System or KGS is a program written for Kerbal Space Program in kerboscript that can guide a launch vehicle on an optimal trajectory to a desired orbit while maximizing payload.
 KGS offers the specification of three types of orbits:

 * Unconstrainted orbital plane